tshingel/DataScienceProject/CodeBook.md

 - **Computing similar list of items for a given list of items:** given the list of items A, for every element in A apply function **similarity_for** which returns a hash table of similar items together with their similarity scores.
-Generate a Python dictionary having similar items as keys and lists of similarity scores as values.
+Generate a hash table having similar items as keys and lists of similarity scores as values.
 Then aggregate each list of similarity scores by taking a mean.

 ### Recommending UIDs based on the given set of Likes